myelintek/documentation/user/vc_pipeline.rst

   * **Internal port only**:
     ``<internal_port_number>`` specifies a system-assigned public port associated with a specific internal port.
   * **Full port settings**:
-    ``<internal_port_number>:<public_port_number>`` specifies a user-assigned public port associated with a apecific internal port.
+    ``<internal_port_number>:<public_port_number>`` specifies a user-assigned public port associated with a specific internal port.

   .. note::
-    Specifiying an internal port not covered in template may be skipped in some templates.
+    Specifying an internal port not covered in template may be skipped in some templates.

 * **Folders**:
   ``folders`` specify the :ref:`MLSteam folders <core-concept-folder>` to mount.